 It just clicked between all four of us.
 He asked the really hard questions, and pinpointed and understood the challenges we face right away.
 We also felt that he was naturally aligned with the culture and vision at Jimdo, which was really important to us.

-For example, one thing we discussed at length was the challenge we as co-founders face with passing on responsibilities (something Fridtjof has written about before).
+For example, one thing we discussed at length was the challenge we as co-founders face with passing on responsibilities.
 Jimdo is now made up of 200 awesome people, and it just isn’t possible for us to be responsible for every team.
 We needed to free up time for us to be more focused on where we want to take the company.
 This topic was not new to us, but Neil really stressed its importance and also guided us on what our new approach could be.

 - Find someone who you admire and trust.